15 Unforgettable Places to Visit in Cuba

 Your trip to Cuba should be so much more than just tracing the well-worn tourist path.
-There are countless unforgettable places to visit in Cuba that most visitors never get to see.
-From hidden beaches and waterfalls to historic sites and energizing cities, you’ll find it all here; Cuba has much more to offer than most Caribbean island destinations.
+From hidden beaches and waterfalls to historic sites and energizing cities, you’ll find it all here.
+Cuba is a much more richly layered, multi-faceted destination than many other Caribbean islands.

-In this (local!) guide to the best places to visit in Cuba, we’re sharing the spots that we continue to return to – the ones that are well worth inclusion on your Cuba itinerary.
+We’re locals and have seen everything Cuba has to offer – and think that these are the best places to visit in Cuba that you just can’t miss.
 We’ve included everything from the best cities in Cuba to the best beaches that Cuba has to offer and narrowed them all down to help you find the perfect spots for your trip.

 1. Havana